-eTIR functional fallback procedures are currently described in the Approved amendments to the eTIR conceptual, functional and technical documentation - v.4.2a that will be included in the next version of the eTIR specification (v4.3).
+eTIR functional fallback procedures are currently described in the dedicated section of the eTIR functional specifications.
 Moreover, each message may have a technical fallback procedure that will be described in the corresponding eTIR message implementation guides.

 11. Support and contact